By Pete | My Husband’s Corner

-IMPORTANT: Make sure you get the LARGE CamRing size because the small size does not have the notch needed to secure the rope for this project!
+IMPORTANT: Make sure you “select” the LARGE CamRing size because the small size does not have the notch needed to secure the rope for this project!

-With a slight amount of pressure, pull down on the carabiner clip to tighten bungee while adjusting the large camring (up or down) to remove slack from the cord.
+With a slight amount of pressure, pull down on the carabiner clip to tighten bungee while adjusting the LARGE camring (up or down) to remove slack from the cord.